CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

 \section{Getting to know our algorithm}

+\cref{subsec:where_random} mentioned a two-phase approach to analysis of randomized algorithms.
+Here we describe CQRRPT in a way that puts this approach front and center.
+We do this by delineating between the full algorithm (which includes a random sampling step) and the algorithm's core (which is purely deterministic).

-The pseudocode below (\cref{alg:CQRRPT_full}) introduces the CQRRPT algorithm.
-This algorithm's speed and reliability are affected decisively by the distribution from which $\mtx{S}$ is sampled, and it has two parameters that control this distribution.
-The higher-level parameter, denoted by $\mathscr{F}$, is a \textit{distribution family}.
-This is an association of matrix dimensions $(d, m)$ to probability distributions over matrices with those dimensions; the distribution in $\mathscr{F}$ over $d \times m$ matrices is denoted by $\mathscr{F}_{d, m}$.
-The lower-level parameter is a \textit{sampling factor}, which controls the size (number of rows, denoted ``$d$'') of the sketch relative to the number of columns in $\mtx{M}$.
+The full algorithm appears below.
+Its speed and reliability are affected decisively by the sketching distribution, and it has two parameters that control this distribution.
+The higher-level parameter is a \textit{distribution family}; this is an association of matrix dimensions to probability distributions over matrices with those dimensions.
+The lower-level parameter, called the \textit{sampling factor}, sets the size of the sketch in proportion to $n$.

 \FloatBarrier